 I made my way to the table and quickly sat down.
 Ethan was nowhere to be seen and no one really noticed.
 He was most likely with mom learning the ways of being a vampire, which made me hate her even more.
 She had to make him into this monster and now he has no chance of normality.
 I hated her for what she did to him, but I also knew that Ethan had been going through a lot of pain since the accident.
 I was pissed, but part of me knew it might have been the only option for him.

 Amy set a plate in front of me with steak, potatoes, and chips.
 Everyone else got their food and it was quiet.
-To break the silence Saige brought up Ethan not being here.
-“Dad, where’s Ethan?
+To break the silence Saige brought up Ethan not being here, “Dad, where’s Ethan?
 I haven’t seen him in almost 2 days.”

-Dad finished his bite of steak and wiped his mouth.
-“Ethan got an internship at some business out of town.
+Dad finished his bite of steak and wiped his mouth, “Ethan got an internship at some business out of town.
 He goes to school then he goes to internship and by the time he gets home you’re already asleep”

-I sat there thinking to myself about the hell I just heard.
+I sat there thinking to myself about what the hell I just heard.
 My mom did a number on them if that’s what they truly thought.
 At least they didn’t turn Saige into a mindless puppet as well.
 Saige shrugged at the response and continued eating her food.
 I was dumbfounded, but tried to act like that crap was not a complete lie.

 “Where are you going?”
-Asked Dad
+Dad asked

-“The Mint eatery downtown.”
+“The Mint Eatery downtown.”
 I said

 “Who are you going with?”
-Asked Dad
+Dad asked

-Dad wiped his mouth and put on his stern face.
-“The same boy who you had a sleepover with instead of coming home when you got hurt?”
+Dad wiped his mouth and put on his stern face,“The same boy who you had a sleepover with instead of coming home when you got hurt?”

 Dad looked from me to Amy and back to me.
 Some of the anger drained from his face, but there was still some in his eyes.
-He sighed and decided.
-“Fine, you can go on a date with him, but if I hear of any funny business, you’re done.
+He sighed and decided, “Fine, you can go on a date with him, but if I hear of any funny business, you’re done.
 I don’t want you to get hurt.”

-I got up from my seat and gave him a bear hug.
-“Thank you, Dad.
+I got up from my seat and gave him a bear hug,“Thank you, Dad.
 Thank you so much.”

 I returned to my seat and he smiled to himself.
 He quietly said you’re welcome as Amy rubbed his shoulder.
 She turned toward me with an even bigger smile.
 Then on we ate and had small talk.
 It was as if everything was back to normal, even though I knew it was far from over.

 “Okay, Master of the Arts.
 Whatever you say.”
 I said as we both burst into laughter.
 I haven’t talked to Saige in so long.
 It was nice talking to someone who didn’t know the horrors I did.
 As our laughter died down the room went silent, that is until Saige brought up Sam.

 “So, you have a boyfriend?”
-Asked Saige
+Saige asked

 “Yeah, I guess I do.”
 I said

 “Do you like him?”
-Asked Saige
+Saige asked

 “I do, I really do.
 I don’t think I’ve ever felt like this about anyone before.
 After everything that has happened I just need normal.
 I want to be happy and Sam makes me happy.
 He means a lot to me.”
 I said

-“Don’t worry, I’ll give all the juicy tidbits.
+“Don’t worry, I’ll give you all the juicy tidbits.
 If anything happens, you’ll be the first to know.
 Promise.”
 I said